atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 ### Assumptions

-**Consider Separate Policy for Foundation Team Development:** Since your cloud foundation team members will likely need additional acccess in their foundation team development AWS account, a derivative of this sample policy may be warranted.
-As a best practice, when foundation team members are doing day-to-day development of Infrastructure as Code (IaC), they should not be using administrative access roles and permissions.
-Instead, they should drop into the Cloud Administrator and similar roles only when they need to perform their administrative duties.
+**Consider Similar but Different Policies for Foundation Team Development:** Since your cloud foundation team members will likely need additional acccess in their foundation team development AWS account to develop and test chnges to the foundation, a derivative of these sample policies may be warranted for this group of technologists.

+As a best practice, when foundation team members are doing day-to-day development of Infrastructure as Code (IaC), they should not be using their administrative access roles and permissions.
+Instead, they should use their development oriented role and assume the escalated privileges of their Cloud Administrator and similar roles only when they need to perform their administrative duties.

 ## Common Scenarios